What you can do to support your child through the first weeks of kinder:

 Say goodbye once before leaving

-It is really important that you say goodbye to your child before leaving the kinder.
-Say it once, and only when you are ready to leave.
-Doing so helps your child feel safe to remain at kinder without you, and feel confident that you will return to collect them at the end of the session.
-Please do tell your child and us when you are leaving – sneaking away often leaves children more distressed than a difficult goodbye.
+Please ensure you say goodbye to your child before leaving the kinder.
+Say it once, and only when you are ready to go.
+Doing so helps your child feel safe to remain at kindergarten without you, as well as feel confident that you will return to collect them at session end.
+Please tell your child and us when you are about to leave.
+Sneaking away often leaves children more distressed than a difficult goodbye.

 Bring a special toy or comforter